Quantum-Inventions/qa-automation-challenge/jobs/SDE/Assignments/SDE-FE-Assignment.md

 ### What we care about
 - Architecture:
-    - How clean and reasonable is the separation between modules?
+    - How clean and reasonable is the separation between codes?
+    - How good FE framework specific implementations?
+    - How optimized logic used to solve a problem?
 - Clarity:
-    - Does the README clearly and concisely explain the problem and solution?
-    - Are technical tradeoffs explained?
-    - Explanation of design principles and best practices followed
+    - How clean the code is?
 - Code quality:
     - Is the code simple, easy to understand, and maintainable?
     - Are there any code smells or other red flags?
     - Is the coding style consistent with the language's guidelines?
     - Is it consistent throughout the codebase?
     - Are negative scenarios handled?
+    - How strong validations are in place for the forms?
 - Testing:
     - Quality of unit tests
     - Adequacy and coverage of tests